 At its most basic, literacy means the ability to read and write.
-People view this as something you learn in school to prime yourself for life after formal schooling.
+Preparing teachers to help students develop this fundamental life skill is the primary focus of specialized graduate degree programs like the Master of Education (M.Ed.) – Literacy offered 100% online by Eastern Washington University (EWU).
+People view literacy as something you learn in school to prime yourself for life after formal schooling.
 Basic literacy underpins other types of literacy such as financial literacy, health literacy and digital literacy.

 Literacy builds life skills that help people thrive throughout their lives.
 The life skills and types of literacy that someone needs depend on the circumstances, career, beliefs, location and many other factors.

 Here are several types of literacy and their importance as life skills.

 Basic financial literacy enables people to manage their money and avoid spending more than they have.
 Unfortunately, the Council for Economic Education’s 2022 Survey of the States found that only 23 U.S. states require high school students to complete a personal finance class before graduation.